Versión en Español | Version en Français-Canadien

 When We Delete Information

 At Socure, we believe (because we’ve seen) that ongoing identity verification, risk assessment, and fraud prevention are purposes for data collection, use, and retention that do not expire.
-Nonetheless, our general policy is to delete your personal data permanently and securely within 7 years from your last interaction with Socure or the Services, unless otherwise specified herein or where the law or a contract requires deletion to occur sooner.
+Nonetheless, our general policy is to delete your personal information permanently and securely within 7 years from your last interaction with Socure or the Services, unless otherwise specified herein or where the law or a contract requires deletion to occur sooner.

 Special Notices re Biometrics: To the extent Socure collects your “biometric information” or “biometric identifiers” as defined by applicable law, we will delete that information permanently and securely no later than 3 years after your last interaction with Socure or the Services.